In 2016/17 Ipswich residents recycled 11,427 tonnes of their waste via the blue bins.

 If you do not have a blue bin and use clear recycling sacks and need to request a further supply you can request for household sacks.

 Your blue bin is for recycling clean, dry items such as paper, cans, cardboard and rigid plastic food containers.
 And now you can recycle even more at home.
-Food and drink cartons, aerosol cans, books and metal pots, pans and trays can also go into your blue bin.
+Aerosol cans and both paperback and hardback books can also go into your blue bin.
 Please put all of your recyclable materials loose into the bin.
 Do not use bags.
 Empty, wash and squash plastic bottles and put the lid back on.

 View our simple guide to what CAN and CAN'T go in your blue bin in Suffolk.